henrylawson/photish/README.md

    most simple way and is recommended if you just want a simple helper specific to your site.
 1. Including a Gem in your Photish site's `Gemfile` and listing the name of the Gem in the `plugins` [Config File Option](#config-file-options).
-This is a bit more work and is recommended if you want to utilize a plugin created by someone else in the community.
+This is recommended if you want to utilize a plugin created by someone else in the community - rather than simple copy pasting their code to your `site/_plugins` directory.

 ## Development